AyanaZaire/git-interview-baseline/README.md

 nothing to commit, working tree clean
 ```

-We started on `master` and then "checked out to" our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.
+We started on `master` and then checked out to our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.

 Let's make a commit in this `new-feature` branch and get the feature started by making a new file, `new-feature-file.rb` to represent the code for the new feature.